yingpengma/yingpengma/README.md

 - 🚀 Driven by a passion for conducting impactful research

-- 🎓 Currently delving into large language models (LLM) and their applications
+- 🎓 Currently delving into large language models (LLMs) and their applications

 - 📫 Contact me: mayingpeng [AT] gmail [DOT] com